Table of contents

 Notion Setup

 Notion can be connected from the Services section in WorkSights.
 Once connected, Notion begins sending activity signals to WorkSights automatically through Notion's webhook framework.
-Only activity that occurs after the integration is connected will appear in WorkSights.
+Only activity that occurs after the integration is connected, and only on pages explicitly shared with WorkSights, will appear.

 Only Admins, Owners, and Executives can initiate this connection.